qt - Instructions for authors

 Submission of Manuscripts

-Authors may submit their papers electronically in PDF format, according to the instructions below, directly to the Editor-in-Chief: firstname.lastname@example.org.
+Authors must submit their papers electronically in PDF format, according to the instructions below, using the online submission form.

 Papers to be considered for publication must be written in English.

 The following information is required with the submission:

 - Name of author(s) together with email address(es)